 Tree to 30 m, 1 m dbh.
 Bark smooth and grey-white.
 Branchlets yellowish or purplish brown with a dense covering of short brown, rufous or clear hairs.
-Leaves evergreen, leathery, 6.5–14 × 4–6.5 cm, elliptic to ovate, upper surface dark green with silky hairs, lower surface covered with rufous or yellowish hairs, 10–15 secondary veins on each side of the midrib, margins entire, apex acute to short-acuminate; petiole 2.5–4 cm long; stipules with a dense covering of short brown, rufous or clear hairs, free from the petiole.
+Leaves evergreen, leathery; leaf blade 7–18 × 5–7 cm, obovate to elliptic or rhomboid, upper surface dark green with silky hairs at first, lower surface covered with rufous or yellowish hairs, 10–15 secondary veins on each side of the midrib, margins entire, base cuneate, apex acute to short-acuminate; petiole 1.5–4 cm long; stipules with a dense covering of short brown, rufous or clear hairs, free from the petiole.
 Flowers solitary or in groups of two to three, on axillary shoots, white and very fragrant, brachyblast 1–1.3 cm long with scars from three bracts; tepals 9–12, the outer three narrowly obovate to spathulate, 3.5–4.5 cm long, the inner tepals smaller than the outer ones; stamens purple; gynoecium stipitate with ~28 carpels.
 Fruits 3–7 cm long and cylindrical; ripe carpels ellipsoid or subglobose, dull brown and sometimes lenticellate, 1.5–2.3 cm long.
-Flowering March to April, fruiting September to November (China).
-Chen & Nooteboom 1993; Liu et al. 2004).
+Flowering February to April, fruiting September to November (China).
+(Xia, Liu & Nooteboom 2008; Chen & Nooteboom 1993; Liu et al. 2004).

 Distribution China Guangdong, N Guangxi, Hainan, SE Yunnan Vietnam North

 Habitat Evergreen broadleaved forests, 200–1500 m.

 RHS Hardiness Rating H3

 Conservation status Least concern (LC)